tanepiper/obsidian-garden/👩‍🌾 Gardening Tips/🪨🌱 Obsidian Garden.md

 Things change, and ideas grow - after discussing note taking apps I decided to give Obsidian a try again - I watched [[👨‍👧‍👦 People/👤 Alexis Rondeau]]'s video [How to use Obsidian to write a book](https://www.youtube.com/watch?v=pP4AeGY2mz4) - after this something just clicked.

 Within hours I already had things close to how I liked it.
-This document I'm writing now is about 24 hours later - I didn't waste any time getting started on making a great template for myself to use, but also to share.
+Within 24 hours I was creating a working system.
+As I did this, I documented the changes I made - which I have turned in to this guide.

 Based on what I've learned in that short time, I've tried to come up with a simple idea that is reusable - a structure that contains a way to create connections, to set up goals and to capture knowledge.
-The garden and seed idea are not new, but I've tried to crystalise it into a set of principles for [[📇 Terms/Knowledge Management]].
+The garden and seed idea are not new, but I've tried to crystalise it into a set of principles for [[📇 Terms/🧠 Knowledge Systems/Knowledge Management]].

 ## The Garden Analogy
 I myself enjoy gardening - both in my own back yard, and an allotment with greenhouse, raised beds and berry bushes.
 As you learn the ways of gardening it helps see how nurturing and growing plants leads to a rewarding harvest.